toringe/multi-pass/README.md

 The script will pause, then you, or someone with access, will need to add your ssh identity file to the `authorized_keys` file of the user running the git repository, so that you can push changes without having to enter your ssh password.
 When this has been done, the initial user need to press ENTER to continue the installation.
 The next and final step is to enter your own personal password that will be used to get access to the common password-store.

 NB!
 On idle servers, especially virtual ones, it may take considerable time to get enough entropy for the GPG key generation to complete.
-If this is the case, you may want to read the section "Quick fix to increase entropy" at the end of this document.
+If this is the case, you may want to read the section "[Quick fix to increase entropy][3]" at the end of this document.
 Don't terminate the key generation, just open a new terminal and follow the quick fix steps.

 Before any more users are added, you should populate the password-store with at least one entry.
 A new password can easily be generate: